1rv1nn/lab-discretas/README.md

 ## Bibliografia
-Miran Lipovača.
+- Miran Lipovača.
 (2011).
 Learn You a Haskell for Great Good!
 A Beginner's Guide.
 Learn You a Haskell for Great Good!. https://learnyouahaskell.github.io/

+- Haskell.org.
+(2014).
+Learn Haskell in Y minutes.
+Learn X in Y Minutes. https://learnxinyminutes.com/docs/haskell/